stephenjjbrown/string-similarity-js/README.md

 # String Similarity

-A simple, lightweight string similarity function based on comparing the number of substrings in common between any two strings.
+A simple, lightweight string similarity function based on comparing the number of substrings (typically letter pairs) in common between any two strings.
 Returns a score between 0 and 1 indicated the strength of the match.

 This algorithm is most effective at detecting rearranged words or minor misspellings.
 It tends to be less effective with very short strings.
 Always returns 0 for strings <= 2 characters in length.
 Does not ignore punctuation or spaces.